Bachelor of Science in Nursing Admission Information

 - Provide your ACT or SAT scores if applicable (writing scores are not required for ACT/SAT).

-- Two references completed by individuals who are not relatives (i.e., teachers, employers, counselors, clergy, mentors, advisors).
+- Two references (Spring only) completed by individuals who are not relatives (i.e., teachers, employers, counselors, clergy, mentors, advisors).
 We recommend providing each reference with a self-addressed stamped envelope to return the reference form to the College.